-Dr. Streur's clinical and research interest is in the care of patients with spina bifida, particularly during the transition from pediatric to adult care.
+Dr. Streur's clinical and research interest is in the care of patients with physical disabilities, particularly during the transition from pediatric to adult care.
 Her research focus is in improving the education patients and families receive in order to prepare them for adulthood to help them live their fullest, most independent lives possible.
 She also researches the sexual and reproductive health of women with spina bifida.

 Dr. Streur's clinical practice encompasses all of pediatric urology, including minimally invasive surgery, reconstructive surgery of patients with genitourinary abnormalities and neurogenic bladders, and endoscopic treatment of kidney stone disease.